 To launch an emulator and launch Fennec in it and run tests:

 ./mach marionette-test --emulator --app='fennec' --avd-home /path/to/.mozbuild/android-device/avd --emulator-binary /path/to/.mozbuild/android-sdk-macosx/tools/emulator

 If you set an AVD_HOME environment variable and if emulator command is in your PATH, you may omit the --avd-home and --emulator-binary arguments.
 See

 ./mach marionette-test -h for additional options that allow to you specify x86 vs arm and so on.

 To connect to an already-running emulator and launch Fennec:

 ./mach marionette-test --emulator --app='fennec' --address=localhost:2828

-To connect to an already-running Fennec instance, you will need to enable Marionette manually (by building with
+To connect to an already-running Fennec instance either in an emulator or on a device, you will need to enable Marionette manually.
+You can do this by building with

 adb forward tcp:2828 tcp:2828 ./mach marionette-test --address=localhost:2828